ahlatimer/ca_ching/SPEC.md

 If the field is sorted, it must respond to `to_f` and return a reasonable response (e.g., even though a string will respond to `to_f`, it will return `0.0` if it is not a number).

+### Composite keys and queries against multiple fields

+Because of the awesomeness from Redis, composite keys aren't necessary for queries with multiple fields.
+If all of the fields are indexed, CaChing will try to use the cache to build the results.

+Redis requires that sorted set intersections be stored in a resulting set.
+If the composite key is not specified for a query against those fields, that resulting set will be destroyed as soon as the results are read.
+If the composite key *is* specified, CaChing will keep the resulting set.

+## Ruby/Rails versions supported

+Ruby 1.9.2 and Rails 3.1+ are officially supported.
+I try to stick to Ruby 1.8.7 syntax, so it may be supported, but use it with the understanding that you are doing so at your own risk.

+## Patches and Issues

+I'd love the help!
+If you find an issue, please report it on the [Github issues page](http://github.com/ahlatimer/ca_ching/issues).
+If you fix an issue, please include a spec that illustrates the issue.
+If you submit a feature, include thorough specs.
+Don't bump up the version in your pull request.
+If you want to keep different versions in your fork, feel free, but please do not include them in your pull request.

+## Acknowledgments

+Inspired by (and a bit of code copied from) [Cache Money](http://github.com/ngmoco/cache-money).